 According to the GHSA’s study, the causes include:

-- Distracted driving: This issue has reached epidemic proportions thanks to the rise of smartphones that drivers cannot put down when operating their vehicles.
+- Distracted driving: This issue has reached epidemic proportions thanks to the rise of smartphones that drivers are often tempted to pick up while operating their vehicles.

-- SUVs: The popularity of these vehicles has skyrocketed in recent years, but they are harder to maneuver, larger and sit higher up (impacting bodies instead of legs).
+- SUVs: The popularity of these vehicles has skyrocketed in recent years, but they are harder to maneuver, and, because they are larger, they impact bodies instead of legs.

-- Intoxication: This stubborn problem remains, with 16% of all road fatalities involving intoxicated drivers.
+- Intoxication: 16% of all road fatalities involving intoxicated drivers.

 - Road design: Until recently, trends in road design favored traffic flow over safety.
-Two-thirds of all fatalities occur after dark, which also points to a lack of lighting adequate for seeing pedestrians.
+Concerns about light design are also implicated here as two-thirds of all fatalities occur after dark.

 Families may take action